, APAC

 “This also enables localisation, depending on what country we are in,” Shadbolt said, noting that the layout of their store along Orchard Road in Singapore is much more open, which made it easier for their staff to connect with customers and their products.

-Tomio, for his part, said adding more sitting areas has helped Lacoste attract younger consumers to their physical stores.
+Tomio, for his part, said increasing visibility of footwear with enhanced sitting areas has helped Lacoste attract younger consumers to their physical stores.
 He added that hanging clothes instead of displaying them folded has boosted sales.

-“This new way of displaying clothes made consumers interact much better with the product and made them more aware of how it was manufactured,” he said.
+“This new way of displaying clothes made consumers interact much better with the product and made them more aware of how it was designed,” he said.